IvanVillani/softuni-repo/README.md

 # softuni-repo
-This repository is for learning purposes.
+This repository is for learning purposes and this is very cool!